6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 Charging properly without causing a small village uprising.

-There is a moment in every dog walker’s career that feels like a rite of passage — and not the fun kind.
+There is a moment in almost every dog walker’s career that feels like a rite of passage — and not the celebratory kind.

-It’s the moment you look at your prices and realise:
+It’s the moment you look at your prices and think:

 “Oh no. I’ve accidentally been running a charity.”

 Fuel creeps up.
-Insurance renews at a number that makes you gasp.
-Your van starts making a noise that sounds like a cry for help.
-And suddenly the cost of a loaf of bread requires a small loan.
+Insurance renews at a number that makes you sit down.
+Your van develops a noise that sounds like a warning.
+The cost of living does whatever it’s been doing lately.

-Meanwhile, your dog walking price is still the number you picked years ago while sweating, whispering to yourself:
+Meanwhile, your dog walking price is still the number you picked years ago while whispering:

 “I hope nobody thinks this is too expensive.”